LOCR Instructor Guide

 A supported web browser

-LOCR runs in your web browser and supports using the latest versions of Chrome, Edge, Firefox, or Safari.
+LOCR runs in your web browser and supports the latest versions of Chrome, Edge, Firefox, or Safari.

 A Canvas course (optional but recommended)